 A New Way to Tour Historic Battlefields

-To fulfill its mission of preserving Civil War battlefields and maintaining awareness of their historic significance, the Civil War Trust is constantly looking for new ways to engage the public.
+To fulfill its mission of preserving Civil War battlefields and maintaining awareness of their historic significance, the American Battlefield Trust is constantly looking for new ways to engage the public.
 In early 2010, the Trust began a project to create a series of self-guided tours of selected battlefields for iPhones with GPS technology.

 These “Battle Apps” would allow visitors to follow a “virtual” tour and position themselves at strategic points on the battlefield using the GPS features.
 To make the historical significance of those sites come alive for visitors, the Trust envisioned a rich media experience that would include historical photos, video clips of historical experts, and audio clips of first-hand accounts.